xyproto/algernon/README.md

 * Directories without an index file are shown as a directory listing, where the design is hardcoded.
 * UTF-8 is used whenever possible.
 * The server can be configured by commandline flags or with a lua script, but no configuration should be needed for getting started.
-* The aim is to provide an environment for comfortably developing web applications, while not sacrificing structure and the separation between data and presentation.
+* The aim is to provide an environment for comfortable development web applications, while not sacrificing the separation between data and presentation.

 Features and limitations